Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 The present manual provides a pure prediction method for Ái

 values.
-Furthermore, a criterion for data quality judgement, Equation (3-33),
+Furthermore, a criterion for data quality test, Equation (3-33), has

 aXi pre-power